dougeby/IntuneDocs/intune/conditional-access-intune-reassign.md

 	![Device platform UI comparison between the Intune and Azure portals](./media/reassign-ca-4.png)

 	> [!TIP]
-	> If you have chosen individual platforms in the Intune classic portal, choose the individual platforms in the new Azure portal.
+	> If you have chosen individual platforms in the Intune classic portal, choose the individual platforms in the Azure portal.

 	> [!NOTE]
 	> You can specify the domain join or compliant options for Windows later.